Concept Summary

 • system segments: reserved segments

-• Concept URLs (slash-terminated) identify nodes, flows (abstract), snapshots (conceptual), and handle.
+• Concept IRIs (slash-terminated) identify nodes, flows (abstract), snapshots (conceptual), and handle.

-• Content URLs (with filenames) identify retrievable files: distributions, HTML pages, READMEs, assets.
+• Content IRIs (with filenames) identify retrievable files: distributions, HTML pages, READMEs, assets.

 • Follow document-vs-thing hygiene to avoid ambiguity.
 See: